 The withdrawal policy for honors courses shall be the same as the withdrawal policy for other University courses.
 A student may at any time withdraw from an honors program.

-Students who are honors-qualified but not currently in an honors program shall be permitted to enroll in and receive credit for individual honors courses, with permission of instructor after consultation with the program director.
+Students who are honors-qualified but not currently in an honors program shall be permitted to enroll in and receive credit for individual honors courses with permission of the instructor after consultation with the program director.

 The grading scale and credit system for honors courses shall be identical to that used for all other undergraduate courses.